A gratuitous novelization of the episode

 “Oh, ah – it’s…” Buffy stammered.

-Buffy tore her gaze from the dress to regard the man apologetically.
+But Buffy was too distracted by the dress to notice to notice the ogling.
 “Oh, uh, I-I'm sorry.
 There's no way I could ever

 “So do I have a sale?
 The Doctor isn’t the Doctor without a beautiful time-displaced companion at his side.”